Django - Getting Started

 - is not an

-appbut astub - holds the
+appbut a stub - holds

-settings.py - holds the
+settings.py - holds

 Run the server#